Lukáš Haraslín

-Lukáš Haraslín (born 26 May 1996) is a Slovak professional footballer who plays as a winger for Czech First League club Sparta Prague, which he captains, and the Slovakia national team.
+Lukáš Haraslín (born 26 May 1996) is a Slovak professional footballer who plays as a winger for Saudi Pro League club Al Fateh and the Slovakia national team.

 Club career

 Parma

-Haraslín debuted with Parma in Primavera against Juventus on 2 November 2013, coming on as a substitute for Marco Boscolo Zemelo in the 54th minute.
+In the 2012/13 season, Haraslín joined the academy of Parma Calcio.
+He debuted with Parma in Primavera against Juventus on 2 November 2013, coming on as a substitute for Marco Boscolo Zemelo in the 54th minute.
 Parma lost the game 2–3.
 Just a week later Haraslín was already a part of the starting line-up for a 1–0 victory over Bologna.
 However, his season was cut short by an injury that would rule him out between January and March 2014, leading to only nine starts during the season.
 Despite this, by the end of the season, Haraslín managed to score his first two goals against Modena in a 5–0 victory on 12 April 2014.

 In the subsequent season, Haraslín played over twice as many games (20), scoring 9 goals, particularly between November and January, when he scored in 5 of 7 games he started, tallying a total of 7 goals.
-This won him promotion for the senior team as he made an Italian senior side and Serie A debut on 1 February 2015 against Milan.
+This won him promotion for the senior team.
+Haraslín debuted for Parma in the Serie A in an 3–1 away loss against AC Milan, coming on off the bench in the 77th minute.
+He would receive a six from the Gazzetta dello Sport for his performance.
 On 1 February 2015, Haraslín replaced Silvestre Varela in the 77th minute of the 1–3 loss at San Siro.
 The same year in May, Haraslín returned to the senior team, as he substituted Abdelkader Ghezzal, in a match against Fiorentina (0–3 loss).

 Lechia Gdańsk

 2015–16

 On 7 July 2015, Haraslín joined Lechia Gdańsk on a three-year deal, although an apparent interest was reported from numerous clubs, yet some only requested Haraslín on a loan.

-Haraslín debuted for Lechia Gdańsk on 16 August 2015 a wild 3–3 tie against Wisła Kraków.
-Although Haraslín was only fielded in the second half, coming on as a substitute for Bruno Nazário, he scored just after six minutes on the pitch, setting the score to 2–2.
-The following week, Haraslín scored 2 in a 3–1 victory against Górnik Łęczna.
+Haraslín scored his first league goal for Lechia Gdańsk on 16 August 2015 against Wisła Kraków.
+Although he was only a second-half substitute for Bruno Nazário, Haraslín scored just after four minutes on the pitch, making the score 2–2 in a game which eventually finished 3–3.
+The following week, Haraslín scored twice in a 3–1 victory against Górnik Łęczna.
 In late October Haraslín suffered an injury that kept him out of action until early December.
 After he returned, he played in almost all of the games, although mostly as a substitute.
 He completed the season with 3 goals in 20 games.

 2016–17

-At the beginning of the 2017–18 season it was announced the Haraslín had extended his contract with Lechia.
-The new deal was a two-year one, set to expire in June 2020.
+At the beginning of the 2017–18 season it was announced the Haraslín had extended his contract with Lechia, prolonging it until June 2020.